Peter0x44/peter0x44.github.io/content/posts/cross-compilers.md

 GCC requires being built separately for every target triple you want to target.
 That is why you can typically find several separate packages of gcc for various targets in the repositories of popular distros.

-If you want to build gcc yourself, there are several target triples to consider when you are configuring, that are relevant to cross-compilation:
+If you want to build GCC yourself, there are several target triples to consider when you are configuring, that are relevant to cross-compilation:

 **Host**: The target triple the compiler runs on.